Skip to main content

 Email is required because the download link is delivered by email, not on-page.

-Nonprofit Finance Fund's State of the Sector survey identified operational capacity as a top-three challenge for 42 percent of responding nonprofits in 2022
+Nonprofit Finance Fund's State of the Sector survey found operational capacity ranked as a top-three challenge for many responding nonprofits

-Mid-sized nonprofits ($500K-$10M) operate an average of 8 to 15 distinct SaaS tools for finance, fundraising, and compliance
+Mid-sized nonprofits often run 8 to 15 separate software tools for finance, fundraising, and compliance

-Salesforce Nonprofit implementations for mid-sized organizations typically run $15,000 to $100,000+ in year one before ongoing admin costs
+Salesforce Nonprofit setups for mid-sized orgs often run $15,000 to $100,000 or more in year one before ongoing admin

-Source: Idealware Consumers Guide to Donor Management Systems, aggregated implementation cost ranges
+Source: Idealware donor management systems guide, aggregated implementation cost ranges

 DEFINITION